Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 ### Test connectivity and deny all auth

 You can use `curl` to hit your endpoint.
-Because this example uses Let's Encrypt staging, you can pass the `-k` flag:
+You should see a `403` Because this example uses Let's Encrypt staging, you can pass the `-k` flag:

 ```bash
 curl -k -w "%{http_code}" https://$(kubectl get httproute test -n ${gatewayNS} -o=jsonpath='{.spec.hostnames[0]}')